joshpierce/personal-portfolio-tutorial/README.md

 ## Using Your New Navbar Component in Another Page

 So you've added the navbar component to your app, but when you `npm run dev`, you don't see it anywhere.
-We have to consume the component on the pages we want to display it on.
+You have to consume the component on the pages you want it to be displayed on.

-You can add a Svelte Component to any other svelte by importing it in your script tag, and then just using the component by the name it's defined as.:
+You can add a Svelte Component to any other Svelte Component by importing it in your script tag, and then using your component by it's defined name.

 ```html
 <!-- index.svelte example -->